Last updated:

 Key facts

-• At least 155,000 people have been displaced, and almost 875,000 have been affected across 364 municipalities.
-More than 20,070 are staying in shelters.
+• At least 422, 473 people have been displaced, and almost 2.4 million were affected across 478 municipalities.
+More than 10,000 people remain in one of 227 temporary shelters still open across 55 communities.

-Housing impacts and rebuilding
+Shelters, housing impacts and rebuilding

 People who have lost homes will need temporary shelter and assistance rebuilding their homes.
-Funders can assist by providing support to address temporary living situations and rebuilding homes.
+Funders can assist by providing support to address needs in temporary living situations and then rebuilding homes.
 Ideally, housing stock should be rebuilt in a more flood-resilient manner by improving the quality of construction and investing in flood-resistant repair techniques.

 Agricultural impacts